muggy8/improbable/from-me-to-me/Ur78er4a.md

 "You should come with us today too."
 Phanna suggested to me playfully from across the table.

-Seeing Phanna awake in the morning 2 days in a row was strange enough as it is already but having Phanna suggese something like this is confusing me even more.
+Seeing Phanna awake in the morning 2 days in a row was strange enough as it is already but having Phanna suggest something like this is confusing me even more.

 "Um...
 Uhh..."
-I studdered unsure of how to make of the situation.
+I shuddered unsure of how to make of the situation.

 I instinctively turned towards Mikay for guidance.

 "Mikay is that ok with you" I asked

 "No, of course not.
 But Phanna always ends up having their way anyways so there's nothing I can do about it."
-Mikay lemented.
+Mikay sighed.

 "Oh um... ok..."
 I said hesitantly.